Hassan Nazari

-Hassan Nazari (حسن نظری, born August 19, 1956 in Abadan, Iran) is a retired Iranian footballer.
+Hassan Nazari (حسن نظری, born August 19, 1956, in Abadan, Iran) is a retired Iranian footballer.
 He usually played as a defender.

 Playing career

-He began his career in his hometown of Abadan, playing for clubs like 'Sepah Abadan' and Sanat Naft.
+Nazari began his career in his hometown of Abadan, playing for clubs like Sepah Abadan and Sanat Naft.
 His good play got him a transfer to one of Iranian football's better teams, Taj.
 There he could win the Hazfi Cup in 1977.

 By the time he was 19 he got his first call up to the national team.
 He was a starter at the 1976 Asian Cup in Tehran, which Iran won.
 He also participated in the football tournament at the 1976 Olympics where Iran progressed to the quarter-finals.

 He played his last meaningful games for the national team at World Cup 1978 in Argentina.
 He finished his international career with 35 caps and 1 goal.

 After the revolution in Iran, he settled for UAE and in particular Al-Ahli club of Dubai.
 Jointly with his national teammate, Hassan Roshan, they won the championship for Al Ahli in 1980.

 He then moved to Qatar and played his last season of professional football.
 In 1985, he played for the Dallas Americans in the United Soccer League.
 In 1989, he played for the Richardson Rockets in the Southwest Independent Soccer League.